Arvid-pku/bibtex-citekey-manager/README.md

 # BibTeX Cite Key Manager

-**One-sentence description:** Python scripts to process BibTeX files for deduplication and update TeX files with consistent citation keys.

 This repository contains two Python scripts designed to help manage BibTeX citation keys and ensure consistency in LaTeX documents:

 *   `process_bib.py`: Processes a BibTeX file to: